golang/proposal/design/go2draft-type-parameters.md

 type `From` may be converted to a value of type `To` if all the types accepted by `From`'s constraint can be converted to all the types accepted by `To`'s constraint.
-If either type parameter does not accept types, then type conversions are not permitted.
+If either type parameter does not have a type list, type conversions are not permitted.

 This is a consequence of the general rule that a generic function may